-For centuries, yarrow has earned common names like soldier’s wound wort, old man’s pepper, staunch weed, field hops, herbe de St. Joseph and knight’s milfoil for its many uses as an herb and spice.
+For centuries, yarrow has earned common names like soldier’s wound wort, old man’s pepper, staunch weed, field hops, herbe de St. Joseph, and knight’s milfoil for its many uses as an herb and spice.
 In fact, yarrow earned its genus name, Achillea, because in legend Achilles used the herb to stop the bleeding of his wounded soldiers.

-Jesus was also said to have given Joseph yarrow to stop a wound from bleeding, and yarrow became one of the nine holy healings herbs that early Christian women bundled and passed out to the less fortunate.
+Jesus was also said to have given Joseph yarrow to stop a wound from bleeding, and yarrow became one of the nine holy healing herbs that early Christian women bundled and passed out to the less fortunate.
 In early Christian days, a special soup was made with these nine herbs, including yarrow, to ward off evil spirits.
 In China, yarrow was believed to represent balanced yin and yang.
 Let’s learn more about the benefits of using herbal yarrow plants.

 Yarrow Plant Uses

 What are these amazing benefits of yarrow that has gained it such long lasting popularity, and how is yarrow good for?
-For starters, the edible aerial parts of yarrow plants contain Vitamins A and C, potassium, zinc, magnesium, calcium, phosphorus and niacin.
-Ancient physicians weren’t concerned with daily nutrition values, though.
+For starters, the edible aerial parts of yarrow plants contain Vitamins A and C, potassium, zinc, magnesium, calcium, phosphorus, and niacin.
+Ancient physicians weren’t concerned with daily nutrition values though.

 They tried and tested yarrow and found it to staunch the bleeding of wounds or nosebleeds.
-They found that the robust aroma of yarrow tea cleared up nasal and sinus problems, and provided relief from congestion, allergies, coughs and upset stomachs.
+They found that the robust aroma of yarrow tea cleared up nasal and sinus problems, and provided relief from congestion, allergies, coughs, and upset stomachs.
 They discovered that salves and balms made from yarrow reduced swelling and bruising, and helped heal skin problems.

 For centuries, mankind has appreciated the healing benefits of yarrow.
-It is used as a natural cold and flu remedy, digestive aid, fever reducer, astringent and anti-inflammatory.
+It is used as a natural cold and flu remedy, digestive aid, fever reducer, astringent, and anti-inflammatory.
 Mouthwash made with yarrow is used to treat tooth and gum problems.
-Shampoos, soaps and other beauty products can be made with yarrow to promote a clean healthy scalp and prevent hair loss.
+Shampoos, soaps, and other beauty products can be made with yarrow to promote a clean, healthy scalp and prevent hair loss.